freeCodeCamp/camperchan/README.md

 ## FreeCodeCamp Moderation

 As mentioned above, this bot is not officially connected to freeCodeCamp.
 However, the bot _is_ currently serving as a proof-of-concept or minimum viable product - as such, freeCodeCamp moderators may find themselves here for instruction on using the bot.
-If this applies to you, documentation for how to utilise the bot's moderation features can be found at the [freeCodeCamp Moderator Handbook](https://contribute.freecodecamp.org/#/flight-manuals/moderator-handbook).
+If this applies to you, documentation for how to utilize the bot's moderation features can be found at the [freeCodeCamp Moderator Handbook](https://contribute.freecodecamp.org/#/flight-manuals/moderator-handbook).